sighmon/homekit-daikin-infrared/README.md

 - [x] Decode IR codes for all of the functions we'd like to use
 - [x] Send those IR codes using the Go LIRC client
-- [ ] Setup HAP Go library to send IR codes
+- [x] Setup HAP Go library to send IR codes
+- [ ] Write Go class to programmatically create and send IR codes
 - [ ] Setup GAP Go library to receive air conditioner commands

 ## Useful links